-Through Fed4FIRE, experimenters affiliated to organisations that have not joined PlanetLab Europe will now also be able to perform experiments on the PLE (European) arm of the global PlanetLab system.
-Access through Fed4FIRE to the other PlanetLab instances in the Unites States, Asia and elsewhere is not yet foreseen.
+Through Fed4FIRE, experimenters affiliated with organisations that have not joined PlanetLab Europe will now also be able to perform experiments on the PLE (European) arm of the global PlanetLab system.
+Access through Fed4FIRE to the other PlanetLab instances in the United States, Asia and elsewhere is not yet foreseen.

 The nodes belonging to PLE are part of institutions spread over Europe.
 Furthermore, through specific PlanetLab federations between PLE, PlanetLab Central and the Japanese PlanetLab instance, PLE experimenters can in fact deploy their virtual machines on servers anywhere across the world.

-Compared to the summary figure presented before, the situation at the PlanetLab Europe testbed is characterized by the following properties:
+Compared to the summary figure presented before, the situation at the EdgeNET testbed is characterized by the following properties:

 - Zabbix is not used.
 Nagios is used for infrastructure monitoring, collected is used for facility monitoring

 - The depicted resources are PLE specific: 2 physical servers per site on which experimenters can create virtual machines belonging to their slice.
 These are connected directly to the public internet, without any firewalling or NAT.